-The conference bill for the F2006 supplemental includes \$65.9 billion for DOD and \$3.1 billion in foreign and diplomatic operations funds for Iraq and Afghanistan, some \$2.3 billion below the request.
+The F2006 supplemental included \$65.9 billion for DOD and \$3.1 billion in foreign and diplomatic operations funds for Iraq and Afghanistan, some \$2.3 billion below the request.
 (CRS did not include funds requested for Iran, Darfur, Pakistan or Liberia.)

-If both houses approve the conference version of the FY2006 supplemental bill (H.R.
+With passage of the FY2006 supplemental bill (H.R.
 4939), CRS estimates that the \$437 billion in cumulative war-related appropriations would be split as follows